MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-plans-configuration.md

 ## Service configuration

 After preparing your eSIM profile, the Microsoft configuration service needs to configure the service platform to support you as a mobile operator.
-To start this process, send an email to [DYNAMOpartnersup@microsoft.com](mailto:swifipartnersup@microsoft.com) with the following information for onboarding:
+To start this process, send an email to [DYNAMOpartnersup@microsoft.com](mailto:DYNAMOpartnersup@microsoft.com) with the following information for onboarding:

 1. The brand name you would like to use for your products.
 2. The branding logo.
-Required resolutions are as follows: 150x150, 188x188, 225x225, 600x600, 300x300, and 400x400 pixels.
-Images should also be full bleed with no transparency.
+Required resolution is 300x300 pixels.
+Image should also be full bleed with no transparency.
 3. The list of countries where your solution is supported.
 4. Your MO Direct portal URI (localization is not supported).
 5. A notification URI (described in [Implementation](mobile-plans-implementation.md)).
 6. The ICCID range or ranges that you want to want to associate with *Mobile Plans*.
+[//]: # (Removed for Phone Number Lookup.)
-7. MCC/MNC combinations for which you would like phone number lookup to direct to your mobile operator portal.
+[//]: # (7.
+MCC/MNC combinations for which you would like phone number lookup to direct to your mobile operator portal.)

 The following image shows an example for merchandise information and layout of a provider description page (PDP) in the Mobile Plans app.
 The “A” annotation corresponds to the branding logo you submit, and the “B” annotation corresponds to the brand name.